mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/installing-tools-mac/index.md

 #### Step-by-Step

 1. Visit the [Extension's GitHub releases page](https://github.com/mcneel/RhinoVisualStudioExtensions/releases) and find the *Latest release* in the [list of releases](https://github.com/mcneel/RhinoVisualStudioExtensions/releases).
 1. Download the *.mpack* file in the list of Downloads on that release.
-For example, at the time of this writing, the *Latest release* download is entitled *Rhino.VisualStudio.Mac.2022-7.21.0.mpack*.
+For example, at the time of this writing, the *Latest release* download is entitled *Rhino.VisualStudio.Mac.2022-8.0.0.mpack*.
 (If you are using Visual Studio for Mac 2019, you will want to get *Rhino.VisualStudio.Mac.2019-7.21.0.mpack*).
 1. Launch *Visual Studio for Mac* if it not already open.
 1. Navigate to *Visual Studio* > *Extensions...*...
-1. Click the *Install from file...* button in the lower left-hand corner.
+1. Click the *Install from file...* button in the lower right-hand corner.
 1. Navigate to the *.mpack* file you downloaded in step 2 above.
 1. Click *Install*.
 The plugin should install.
 1. *IMPORTANT*: You must *Quit* and *Restart* Visual Studio for Mac.